 1. Candidates are responsible for providing sufficient materials to enable the department colleagues and chair, the dean, and the Eminent Scholars Committee to decide whether they meet the criteria.
 In addition to an up-to-date curriculum vitae, a letter from the candidate should explain why he or she merits this honor and what is being provided to document the request for designation as eminent scholar.
-Five external reviews by nationally-recognized experts testifying to the national and international reputation of the body of the candidate's upon the procedures and using the criteria specified above.
+Five external reviews by nationally-recognized experts testifying to the national and international reputation of the body of the candidate's work should be solicited independently by the department chair.
+The candidate is encouraged to solicit additional letters of this kind.
+A curriculum vitae from each expert should be included.
+Candidates should provide copies of works (refereed articles, monographs, books, etc.) regarded as representative of their most important contributions over time.
+Citations, reviews, and information such as awards, invited lectures, and organized symposia or conferences should also be included as evidence of a broad recognition of the importance of the works.
+Quality of publications-judged by eminent presses and journals, letters, etc.-outweighs quantity in the judging process.
+No updates may be added after the department/school review is submitted.

-1See the Schedules for Faculty Personnel Actions in the appendix for specific dates and actions.
+&lt;sup>1See the Schedules for Faculty Personnel Actions in the appendix for specific dates and actions.